Khloe Kardashian Reportedly Being Pressured By Her Family To Stay On ‘Keeping Up With The Kardashians’

-Khloe Kardashian is reportedly being pressured to stay on the family’s reality series Keeping Up with the Kardashians, as well as show her baby girl, True Thompson, on the show.
+Khloe Kardashian is reportedly being pressured to stay on the family’s reality series Keeping Up With the Kardashians, as well as show her baby girl, True Thompson, on the show.

 According to a July 2 report by Radar Online, Kris Jenner made Khloe Kardashian an offer that she couldn’t refuse.
-Kris allegedly told her daughter that if she continued to appear on Keeping Up with the Kardashians with little True then the family would take it easy on her cheating baby daddy, Tristan Thompson, and that they wouldn’t talk bad about him during filming.
+Kris allegedly told her daughter that if she continued to appear on Keeping Up With the Kardashians with little True then the family would take it easy on her cheating baby daddy, Tristan Thompson, and that they wouldn’t talk bad about him during filming.
 However, Khloe is also not allowed to talk bad about her family on the show.

 “Kris made Khloe a deal.
 She told her that she would make sure the entire family drops their resentment against Tristan.
 In addition, Khloe has to let camera’s capture baby True’s upbringing and Khloe must not talk bad about her family at all.
 Khloe agreed to her terms.
 Kris was happy and now no one can talk s–t about Tristan’s cheating anymore,” an insider revealed.